 Think about what scenario you will have when planning your outdoor movie night and choose a projector that will accept that type of input or device.

-For example, you might want to make sure the one you choose has an HDMI port so you can connect a modern laptop, or even a USB port to connect a drive to play direct from the projector.
+For example, you might want to make sure the one you choose has an HDMI port so you can connect a modern laptop, or even a USB port to connect a drive to play directly from the projector.

 The majority of outdoor projectors on the market will have ports for external wired connections meaning you can choose what media player device you use.

 Just make sure to check that the projector you are buying is going to be compatible with your chosen device.
-Projectors with wired connection ports will also tend to be cheaper than ones which come with Wi-Fi wireless connectivity.
+Projectors with wired connection ports will also tend to be cheaper than ones that come with Wi-Fi wireless connectivity.
 Which takes us on nicely to…

 6. Wireless Connectivity (Wi-Fi)